 What is play?
 Play allows opportunities for physical, emotional, cognitive and social growth and is often pleasurable, spontaneous and creative.
 Play can reduce frightening and traumatic events; it may relieve anxiety and tension and can aid in relaxation, amusement and enjoyment.

-The term colic is derived from the Greek kblikos, meaning ‘in relation to the colon’.
-Infantile colic is a very common disorder, defined as distress or crying in an otherwise healthy infant that lasts for more than 3 hours a day, for more than 3 days a week, for at least 3 weeks.
-The cause is unknown.
+The term colic is derived from a Greek word meaning ‘in relation to the colon’.
+Infantile colic is a very common disorder, defined as distress or crying in an otherwise healthy infant that lasts for more than 3 hours a day, 3 or more days a week, for at least 3 weeks.